jonasbkarlsson/ferro_ai_companion/README.md

 ## Notes

 When this integration overrides the Ferro AI mode, it sets the discharge and charge thresholds to values which are 1 W higher than the values used by Ferro AI, in order to be be able to detect changes in the Ferro AI mode.
 For example, if Ferro AI would set the discharge threshold to 0.0 for a certain mode, this integration will set it to 1.0.

+Also, if `switch.select.ferro_ai_companion_companion_mode` is set to `Buy`, the charge threshold will be set 200 W lower than the current peak shaving target.
+If `Capacity-based tariff` is set to `Different for day and night`, the `sensor.ferro_ai_companion_secondary_peak_shaving_target` value minus 200 W will be used between 22:00 and 06:00.

 [ferro_ai_companion]: https://github.com/jonasbkarlsson/ferro_ai_companion
 [releases-shield]: https://img.shields.io/github/v/release/jonasbkarlsson/ferro_ai_companion?style=for-the-badge